Comcast/eel/doc/handlers.md

 EEL will discard the event and not forward it.
 Filters lets you choose between by-path syntax and by-example syntax using the `IsFilterByExample` parameter.
 If the parameter `IsFilterInverted` is set to `true`, events will be filtered if they do NOT match the pattern described by `Filter`.
-If the parameter `FilterAfterTransformation` is set to `true`, the filter will be applied the outgoing event (after the transformation), otherwise it will be applied to the incoming event (before the transformation).
+If the parameter `FilterAfterTransformation` is set to `true`, the filter will be applied to the outgoing event (after the transformation), otherwise it will be applied to the incoming event (before the transformation).